anil-s-yadav/WhatsApp-Media-Manager/README.md

-# WhatsApp Downloader
+# WhatsApp Downloader and Media Manager

 A Flutter application that allows users to download WhatsApp profile photos, stories, and chat media.

 ## Features

-- Download WhatsApp profile photos
 - Download WhatsApp stories
 - Download media from WhatsApp chats
 - View downloaded media in a beautiful grid layout